 The first step to flushing your DNS is to open your “Windows Command” prompt.

 - WinXP: Start, Run and then type “cmd” and press Enter.

-- Vista, Window 7 and Windows 8: Click “Start” and type the word “Command” in the Start search field.
+- Vista, Window 7, Windows 8 and Windows 10: Click “Start” and type the word “Command” in the Start search field.
 Finally, right-click the command prompt icon and select the option to “Run as Administrator”.